-Short version.
-Exactly what it says on the tin.
+Short read:Exactly what it says on the tin.
 A guided walk in Kew Gardens at the time of the year it’s at the zenith of its freshness and beauty.
 N.B.
-There’s a £16 (£14 concs.) admission fee to the Gardens.
+There’s an admission fee to the Gardens.
 The walk has been created and is curated by (guided) by top-flight Blue Badge Guide and passionate gardener Sue.

 The various gardens are united in 1802 and adopted as national botanical gardens in 1841.
 Brokerage facilities for vital commodities like tea, coffee, rubber, quinine and cotton also come along in Victorian times.
 Magnificent new buildings get erected for the cultivation of plants requiring different climatic conditions, including the Winter Garden (now the Temperate House) and the Palm House.
 Kew Gardens.
 There’s no other place like it in the world.
 London doesn’t come any more fascinating – or beautiful – than these gardens.
 N.B. this one’s timed so you can spend the whole day at Kew if you want – with perhaps a lunch break at one of the superb riverside pubs just over the river in Strand on the Green.
 Days out don’t come any better than this.

-Kew Gardens takes place at 10.45 am on Sunday, June 16.
-Meet Sue just outside the exit of Kew Gardens Tube.
+Kew Gardens takes place at 10.45 am on Sunday, June 2nd Meet Sue just outside the exit of Kew Gardens Tube.
 N.B. there’s an admission charge to Kew Gardens

-A private London Walk makes a fab present – be it a birthday or anniversary or get-to-know-your-new neighbourhood gift or Christmas present or whatever.
+A private London Walk makes a fab gift – be it a birthday or anniversary or Christmas present or whatever.
 Merchandise schmerchandise (gift wrapped or not) – but giving someone an experience, now that’s special.
 Memories make us rich.